top of page

 • Tie breakers in standings. (in this order)

-• Least number of forfeits.
+• tie breaker #4 - least number of forfeits.

-• if multiple teams are tied in w/l% and multiple teams have conflicting head-to-head results then tie breaker will move down to 'pd'.
+• (if multiple teams are tied in w/l% and multiple teams have conflicting head-to-head results then tie breaker will move down to 'pd').

 WAIVERS: